 \subsection{Taylor Series Analysis for Linear Convergence in GMD}

-Although the analysis presented in Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} is succinct, it is nontrivial to extend to the stochastic setting\footnote{The main difficulty is relating $w^{(t+1)} - w^{(t)}$ to the gradient at timestep $t$.}.
+Although the proof of Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} is succinct, it is nontrivial to extend to the stochastic setting.
+The main difficulty is relating $w^{(t+1)} - w^{(t)}$ to the gradient at step $t$.
+Ideally, a simple argument would come from establishing linear convergence for the terms $z^{(t)} = \phi(w^{(t)})$.
+However, this requires several strong and seemingly un-intuitive assumptions to even establish the smoothness of the dual loss $g(z) = f(\phi^{-1}(z))$.
+Indeed, for a simple class of functions, e.g. $\phi^{-1}(x) = \alpha(2x + \sin x)$, $g(z)$ need not even be $L$-smooth (See Supplementary \ref{appendix I: alternate conditions for linear convergence in SGMD}).
 In order to develop a convergence result for the stochastic setting, we turn to an alternate set of conditions for linear convergence by using the Taylor expansion of $\phi^{-1}$.
 We use $\mathbf{J}_{\phi}$ to denote the Jacobian of $\phi$.
-For ease of notation, we consider non-time-dependent $\alpha_l, \alpha_u$, but our results are trivially extendable to the setting when these quantities are time-dependent.
+For ease of notation, we consider non-time-dependent $\alpha_l, \alpha_u$, but our results are easily extended to the setting when these quantities are time-dependent.